THOMASELOVE/500-classes-2025/class05/README.md

 ## Announcements

 1. The `rhc` example (our final big R example) is now available on [the Examples page](https://thomaselove.github.io/500-examples/#the-rhc-example).
 We will discuss this example in some detail in Class 07.
+2. I will share a few quick things about the first drafts of the [Project](https://thomaselove.github.io/500-2025/proj500.html).
+    - A summary of each project is now in the Project Proposals Draft 1 for 500 Google Sheet on our Shared Drive.
+Your grade (9 or 10) is posted to Canvas.
+    - All of those I've seen are interesting to me, and should work well for the project.
-2. I will share a few quick things about the first drafts of the [Project](https://thomaselove.github.io/500-2025/proj500.html) Proposals today (they were due at 9 AM) if I can.
-You'll be talking about your proposal (instead of me) after you submit the second draft.
+    - You'll be talking about your proposal (instead of me) after you submit the second draft.
 3. OSIA claims to date [are found here](https://github.com/THOMASELOVE/500-classes-2025/tree/main/osia).

 ## Reminders